Mr-Singh-69/Guess-The-Number/README.md

-# guess-the-number
+# Guess the Number
-Guess the Correct Number
+Guess the Correct Number in the lowest tries and get the top on the leaderboard